Introduction: Why This Painting Matters to This Day

 Final Reflections: What to Look For When You See It

-On your next museum visit, or whatever access you have to a textbook, take a good look at the Portrait of Madame X. See how her pale skin stands glowed forth against the background, the subtle turn of her shoulder, and the elegant calculation of the gown.
+On your next museum visit, take a good look at the Portrait of Madame X. Alternatively, you can do this with whatever access you have to a textbook.
+Watch how her pale skin glows against the background.
+Notice the subtle turn of her shoulder.
+Appreciate the elegant calculation of the gown.
 How does the painting affect you?
 Are you drawn in or held away?
 That wonderful tension is what makes the painting unforgettable.

 Portrait of Madame X is much more than a mere portrait.
-It is a reflection of changing societal ideals, a time capsule of the Belle Époque, and a timeless proclamation of individuality.
+It reflects changing societal ideals.
+It serves as a time capsule of the Belle Époque.
+It is also a timeless proclamation of individuality.

 If You Like This Article

-Check out my previous personal commentary on Sir Francis Bernard Dicksee’s La Belle Dame sans Merci, which continues the dialogue regarding beauty, storytelling, and emotion in painting.
+Check out my earlier personal commentary on Sir Francis Bernard Dicksee’s La Belle Dame sans Merci.
+It continues the dialogue about beauty, storytelling, and emotion in painting.

 La Belle Dame sans Merci